servicemeshinterface/smi-spec/traffic-split.md

         weight: 0m
     ```

-    At this point, there is no traffic being sent to `foobar-v2`.
+    At this point, the SMI implementation does not redirect any traffic to
+    `foobar-v2`.

 * Once the deployment is healthy, spot check by sending manual requests to the
   `foobar-v2` service.
 This could be achieved via ingress, port forwarding or
   spinning up integration tests from separate pods.
-* When ready, increase the weight of `foobar-v2`:
+* When ready, the user increases the weight of `foobar-v2` by updating the
+  TrafficSplit resource:

     ```yaml
     apiVersion: v1beta1